Adore2113/MarsHSim/docs/dev_log.md

     ♡ reactions_available is how many times stoichiometric reaction can happen w. a ratio of 1 co2 : 4 h2

-    ♡ I realize I actually put the mode decision in the main function for running the sabatier and also the OGA actually, and I didn't in the other files.
+    ♡ I realize I actually put the mode decision in the main function for running the sabatier and also the OGA actually and I didn't in the other files.
 I've been changing things and upgrading how I'm doing things so eventually I will need to go through all of the files that I worked on first.

-    ♡ waiting to do that though ^ b/c refactoring and editing has taken up enough time for the time being, and I want to focus on getting some main systemsfigured out.
+    ♡ waiting to do that though ^ b/c refactoring and editing has taken up enough time for the time being and I want to focus on getting some main systemsfigured out.

     ♡ I thought adding a little bit of a leak while venting the ch4 was realistic, so I might add this to the other systems that vent